Bach Flowers and the Emotions of Separation Anxiety in Dogs

 More info, articles, and tips coming soon to this space.

-When treating a complicated issue like Canine Separation Anxiety, supportive natural therapies like flower essences can offer fresh hope.
-In this article, learn which Bach flower remedies reduce anxiety, over-attachment, and panic, help level out your dog’s emotions, and reduce the symptoms of Canine Separation Anxiety.
+When treating a complicated issue like Canine Separation Anxiety, natural therapies like flower remedies can offer fresh hope.
+Learn which Bach flower remedies reduce anxiety, over-attachment, and panic, help level out your dog’s emotions, and reduce the symptoms of Canine Separation Anxiety.

 Canine Separation Anxiety is a challenge faced by many dog owners.
 It affects all breeds and mixed breeds, being somewhat more prevalent in mixes.
 Of all dogs taken to veterinary behavior consultants, 20 to 40 percent are there for Separation Anxiety treatment [source].